ooade/mnml-calc-cli/README.md

-# Simple CLI calculator app with commander
+# Simple CLI calculator app with minimist

-A simple CLI calculator app with commander.
+A simple CLI calculator app with minimist.

 ### License